-Accordingly, subsection 423(d) bars a former Government employee from accepting compensation from a contractor when he has served in an identified Government position which involves the approval or award of more than \$10 million to that contractor or made certain contract decisions involving more than \$10 million to that contractor.
+Accordingly, subsection 423(d) bars a former Government employee from accepting compensation from a contractor when he has served in an identified Government position which involves the approval or award of more than \$10 million to that contractor or has made certain contract decisions involving more than \$10 million to that contractor.

 Allegations of misconduct by a former Government employee ordinarily are investigated by the Inspector General of the individual's former agency.
 However, the facts described by your constituent do not indicate whether a violation of any of the provisions described above may have occurred.
-Under the circumstances, we recommend that if your constituent has additional information suggesting that any of these provisions have been violated, he should provide that information to the Department of Transportation Inspector General Kenneth M. Mead.
-Inspector General Mead's telephone number is 202-366-1959.
+Under the if circumstances, we recommend that your constituent has additional information suggesting that any of these provisions have been violated, he should provide that information to the Inspector General [of the Department].

-Please do not hesitate to contact me at 202-208-8022 if I can be of further assistance.
+Please do not hesitate to contact me if I can be of further assistance.